Ottaviani Intervention: History

-Pope Paul VI asked the Congregation for the Doctrine of the Faith, the department of the Roman Curia that Ottaviani had earlier headed, to examine the Short Critical Study.
+Pope Paul VI asked the Congregation for the Doctrine of the Faith to examine the Short Critical Study.
 It responded on 12 November 1969 that the document contained many affirmations that were "superficial, exaggerated, inexact, emotional and false".
+Concurrently that November, in his weekly audiences, Paul VI unambiguously defended the orthodoxy of the reformed liturgy, explicitly affirming its sacrificial nature and that the reform had changed nothing substantially.
+Paul VI also noted that the full and complete Missal had not yet been finalized.

 A letter of 17 February 1970 signed by Ottaviani and addressed to Gerard Lafond, was published by La Documentation catholique.
 It stated: